andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 5.Assign Permissions: ost-config.php
      <ol type="a">
-      <li> Again right-click "ost-config.php" and click on "Properties" and then click to "Security".</li>
+      <li> Again right-click "ost-config.php" click on "Properties" and then click on "Security".</li>
       <li> Below "Permissions for SYSTEM" click on "Advanced".</li>
       <li> Click on "Disable inheritance".</li>
       <li> Click "Remove all inherited permissions from this object".</li>